d1egoaz/kubel/README.md

 - Assume the user has access to list namespaces/resources.
 - Removed remote tramp support.
 - Don't recreate buffers, it only now uses the `*kubel*` buffer.
+- Offer a method to show current configuration in the mode line.

 My evil workflow bindings are:
 ```